DanRoscigno/nvim-markdown-grammarly/README.md

   {"jsonrpc":"2.0","method":"window/logMessage","params":{"type":4,"message":"Ready!"}}^C
   ```
+## Configure neovim

 - remove $HOME/.config/nvim
 - link this repo to $HOME/.config/nvim
-- edit my_config.lua and set the grammarly LSP cmd (using the one you just built in the znck dir)
+- edit `lua/grammarly.lua` and set the Grammarly LSP cmd (using the one you just built in the `znck/grammarly` dir)
-- edit a markdown file.
+- edit a markdown file (this one will show some issues).
 You should see marks in the far left column indicating grammar and spelling errors.
 Navigate through the errors with `]d`